Top 10 Most Beautiful Fairy Tale Castles in Europe

 Astonishing surroundings of Neuschwanstein gives it a fairy tale look (photo: muenzi1958/pixabay.com)

 According to many, the most beautiful European castle is Neuschwanstein Castle in Bavaria, Germany.
 King Ludwig II of Bavaria, obsessed with building the best castles in Europe, created it.
-This fairy tale castle catches its constructor's soul (known as mad King Ludwig), passionate about the fantasy world.
+This fairy tale castle catches its constructor's soul (known as mad King Ludwig), as he was passionate about the fantasy world.
 The castle was opened to the public a few years after the suspicious passing of the King.

 The picturesque nature surrounding the place is magical, as the mountain hills and dense forest of Bavaria rise above with the château over the misty valley.
 The dreamlike castle inspired Disney's castle of Sleeping Beauty.
 Today this charming place attracts more than a million visitors a year.